bburch01/FOTAAS/README.md

 to exercise the system.

-While you an easily enough clone the FOTASS repo for code review, deploying it with Kubernetes will not be trival (e.g. the Cloud SQL databases need to created and migrated and this process is not currently documented).
+While you an easily enough clone the FOTASS repo for code review, deploying it with Kubernetes will not be trival (e.g. the Cloud SQL databases would need to created and migrated and this process is not currently documented).

 If you want to see the FOTAAS Cloud depolyment in action, you will need to contact me (barry@sbcglobal.net).
 We can schedule a Google Meet/Hangout and I can demonstrate the GKE deployment for you.